josemmercado96/number-family-kata/README.md

 All the people that are related (directly or indirectly) make part of the same family.
 In the example above there are 2 families:

-- Peter has relation with Jane, Peter, Samuel, then Peter has relation with Mark and Mark with Sasha.
+- John has relation with Jane, Peter, Samuel, then Peter has relation with Mark and Mark with Sasha.
 - Kirk has relation with Tom and Tom has relation with Erica